telekom/design-tokens/README.md

 # Licensing

-Copyright (c) 2021 Egor Kirpichev and contributors, Deutsche Telekom AG
+Copyright (c) 2021 Lukas Oppermann and contributors, Deutsche Telekom AG

 Licensed under the **Mozilla Public License 2.0 (MPL-2.0)** (the "License"); you may not use this file except in compliance with the License.